RX-M/kubecon-eu-2019/step07/README.md

 ubuntu@ip-172-31-18-59:~/kubecon-eu-2019$
 ```

-Your ossp pod is now much younger than the rest of your pods, and now reports 2/2 ready containers: Fluentd should now
+Your ossp pod is now much younger than the rest of your pods, and now reports 2/2 ready containers, indicating that
-be sending events!
+Fluentd was deployed alongside the ossp container.

-Check the Fluentd container logs, using `-c fluentd` to specify which container to retrieve logs from
+Check the Fluentd container logs with `kubectl logs`, using `-c fluentd` to specify which container to take logs from:

 ```
 ubuntu@ip-172-31-18-59:~/kubecon-eu-2019$ kubectl logs release-name-ossp-bc7574b99-5tnfc -c fluentd